madeleineernst/Prematurity_SupplementaryMaterial/README.md

 "Gestational-age dependent development of the neonatal metabolome" by M. Ernst ([@madeleineernst](https://github.com/madeleineernst)),
 S. Rogers ([@sdrogers](https://github.com/sdrogers)), U. Lausten-Thomsen, A. Bjorkbom, S.S.
 Laursen, J. Courraud, A.S.
 Cohen.

+## CorrelationAnalysis

+This folder contains the Jupyter notebook used to assess and plot univariate correlation at the individual metabolite level using Kendall’s Tau (Supplementary Data 1).

+## HyperGeometricTesting

 ## IonRichness_ShannonDiversity

 This folder contains the Jupyter notebook used to calculate Shannon diversity and ion richness (Figure 1c Supplementary Figures 2 and 3).

-## CorrelationAnalysis

-This folder contains the Jupyter notebook used to assess and plot univariate correlation at the individual metabolite level using Kendall’s Tau (Supplementary Data 1).

 ## LASSO